WorkInTheDark/WorkInTheDark.github.io/_pages/hobby.md

 I have a preference for vintage documentary photography genre and interesting bokeh.
 Fuji XT3 was my primary camera because Fuji's film texture and the lenses are relative small.
 Now I tend to use Leica Q2 -- and iPhone, of course.

 In addition, I collect vintage M42 lenses.
-Those lenses sing unique beauty of their imperfection, such as the soviet **Tair 11A 135mm f2.8** (20 aperture blades is just an breathtaking art) and Helios-44 58mm f/2.
+Those lenses sing unique beauty of their imperfection, such as the soviet **Tair 11A 135mm f2.8** (20 aperture blades is just a breathtaking art) and Helios-44 58mm f/2.
 I had a few mint Voigtlander lenses (Skoparex 35mm f/3.4, olor-Skoparex 35mm f/2.8, Tessar 50mm f/2.8, Color-Ultron 50mm f/1.8) at hand, which are all beauty beyond measure.

-I admire the gems of wisdom in the development of human technology -- lenses, mechanical watches, everything.
+I admire the gems of wisdom in the development of human technology -- lenses, mechanical watches, cars, trains, planes...

 <!-- A list of current collections:
 - Voigtlander Skoparex 35mm f/3.4